 I’ve also noticed that B1 has a much lower build-quality as it features a lot of hard plastics.
 Another issue with this previous model is that the sustain pedal came with its own propriety connector.
 You are not able to use any other third party sustain pedal.
 You were forced to use Korg’s, which is very limiting.
 Now B2 features universal jack as a sustain pedal connector, which is very pleasing.

-And another thing that I didn’t like in Korg B2 (same as in Korg B1) is lack of dual/split mode, while competitors have it.
-For those of you who don’t know, dual mode splits keyboard into two equal parts and allows to play teacher along with the student with the same sound.
-And split mode does similar thing, but you can assign a voice to each part of the keyboard and play with different voice with each hand.
+And another thing that I didn’t like in Korg B2 (same as in Korg B1) is lack of split/layer modes, while competitors have it.
+For those of you who don’t know, Split mode splits keyboard into two parts, each playing different voice (for example Bass in the left hand, and Piano in the right).
+And layer mode allows to select two voices playing simultaneously (for example Piano+Strings).

 The Yamaha P125 is a little more expensive but is more feature rich, it includes more voices, have internal rhythms to play along (Korg doesn’t have any).
 So does the Casio PX-160: though developed back in 2015 it still is very popular because of it’s features and price.
 I think that Casio will release updated model of their PX-160 soon, I’m looking forward to try it.